SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 ## Technical workflow

-Each plant Protection Level assessment is assigned a unique id (`assessment_id`) in the PLAD.
-This id is recorded in all data tables in the PLAD, and allows for the data used within each Protection Level assessment to be clearly identifiable.
+Each plant protection level assessment is assigned a unique id (`assessment_id`) in the PLAD.
+This id is recorded in all data tables in the PLAD, and allows for the data used within each protection level assessment to be clearly identifiable.

 The first step in a new assessment is to add a new record to `refassessments` table in the PLAD.
 This table determines the assessment ID and records some metadata about the assessment (publication, assessment date, assessors).
-Then, if the assessment includes multiple time points (i.e. best available data is used to recalculate Protection Level at specified points in the past), a record for each time point needs to be added to `refassessmenttimepoints`.
+Then, if the assessment includes multiple time points (i.e. best available data is used to recalculate protection level at specified points in the past), a record for each time point needs to be added to `refassessmenttimepoints`.

 Most of the workflow scripts require that the assessment ID of the